Roopsagar23001830/Exp-3/README.md

 # SRS (Procedure) :

 1. Step 1 - Open StarUML and start a new project.
-2. Step 2 - Name the project based on the system (e.g., ATM, Library).
+2. Step 2 - Name the project based on the system (e.g., ATM, Library)
 3. Step 3 - Identify actors and use cases from the system requirements.
 4. Step 4 - Choose and draw diagrams (Use Case, Class, Sequence, etc.).
 5. Step 5 - Add elements using the toolbox and connect them properly.